bmains4/FusionTable-Map-Template/README.md

 ## Copyright and attribution

-Copyright (c) 2015 Derek Eder.
+Copyright (a) 2015 Derek Eder.
 Released under the MIT License.

 If you use this template, please provide the following attribution in the footer: